QuickBooks Tip – Create a report of customers with no sales & add it to icon bar

 Disclaimer: This report may or may not provide you with accurate information depending on how QuickBooks has been set up and whether transactions are being entered correctly using the usual forms and work flow (i.e. if sales are being entered as deposits instead of invoices or sales receipts or items are set up incorrectly, etc. then this report may not provide accurate information.)
 As usual with QuickBooks, there is more than one method available — an alternative report would be to create a Custom Summary Report to show Total by Customer, display all rows to include zeroes and filter by account for all Ordinary Income accounts.
 Thanks to Laura Dion of Cents-able Bookkeeping, LLC for her comments.

-9 Responses to “QuickBooks Tip – Create a report of customers with no sales & add it to icon bar”
+12 thoughts on “QuickBooks Tip – Create a report of customers with no sales & add it to icon bar

 Hi Michelle -